santarabantoosoo/udacity_aws_MLND_p3/README.md

 ## Model Deployment
 **TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+The deployed model is based on the best hyperparameters that were chosen from tuning.
+We need to deserialize the images and convert them to JPEG.
+This is handled by the inference.py file.
+After a series of functions, we get a prediction.

 **TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.